nithyaramakrishnan/data-shield/ts-index.md

 {: #ts-cert-manager-crd}

 {: tsSymptoms}
-You encounter the following error when you try to install `--version 0.5.0` of the `cert-manager` service.
+You encounter the following error when you try to install version `0.5.0` of the Cert Manager service.

 ```
 Error: customresourcedefinitions.apiextensions.k8s.io "certificates.certmanager.k8s.io" already exists